See customer feedback from over 100 review sites in one placeRequest a demo

 In cases wherein these expectations are disappointed, and a guest subsequently posts a bad review, the London Landmark is quick to respond in a way that minimizes the impact of negative feedback while being demonstrative of how much the business cares about the guest experience.

 Examples of How NOT to Respond to TripAdvisor Reviews

 Before you publish your well-written review responses, take a look at the examples below to avoid common response pitfalls.

 Don’t Humiliate Your Customer

-Here’s some background story on this example: customer Kirsty visited Julie Despot’s Westbury Tavern Restaurant in Clayton, Newcastle-under-Lyme in the UK on Mother’s Day.
+Here’s some context on this example: customer Kirsty visited Julie Despot’s Westbury Tavern Restaurant in Clayton, Newcastle-under-Lyme in the UK on Mother’s Day.

-She ordered cottage pie but found that it was too hot, so she had to wait to eat it until after the rest of her family had finished their dinner.
+She ordered cottage pie but found that it was too hot so she had to wait to eat it until after the rest of her family finished their dinner.
 Kirsty made a point of saying this in her three-star review of Westbury Tavern on TripAdvisor.